galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 > (slide credit: [http://slideplayer.com/slide/4559004/ ](http://slideplayer.com/slide/4559004/ ))
 {: .tip}

-We'll do this chimera removal using the `UCHIME` algorithm that is called within Mothur, using the `chimera.uchime` command.
+We'll do this chimera removal using the `VSEARCH` algorithm that is called within Mothur, using the `chimera.vsearch` command.
 This command will split the data by sample and check for chimeras.

 Our preferred way of doing this is to use the abundant sequences as our reference.
 In addition, if a sequence is flagged as chimeric in one sample, the default (`dereplicate=No`) is to remove it from all samples.
 Our